 After all, White sacrifices a pawn for just one tempo and Black’s position has no weakness.
 Hence, we can conclude insufficient compensation.

-I my view, you should punish incorrect chess, wherever you meet it.
-Of course, this assumes that you have the power to do so.
+I my view, you should punish incorrect chess, wherever you meet it, given you have the resources and a principled approach to chess.
 I dealt with the problem in a very concrete way and detected the following soft spots of the opening.
 With my 3 modules you are capable to make life miserable for the Morra bully and force him to look for a more decent alternative.

 Module 1: 4.Nxc3 Nc6 5.Nf3 e6 6.Bc4 a6 7.0-0 b5 8.Bb3 Bb7 =+